Best holiday rental deals in Bali

 The gorgeous island of Bali, Indonesia, is one of the most sought-after and diverse holiday destinations in Southeast Asia.
 The island has a population of over 4,225,000.
 Sublime beaches, tropical rainforests, unique nightlife, volcanic mountains, scenic rice paddies, grand temples and coral reefs are just a few of the treasures this majestic island has to offer.
 The island is also home to many religious sites, such as iconic Uluwatu Temple.

 Nestled in the south, the beach city of Kuta boasts lively bars, while Sanur, Nusa Dua, and Seminyak are famous resort towns.
 The island is also famed for its meditation and yoga retreats.
 Bali is easy to explore by renting a car or taxi and has numerous shops, bars, and restaurants.
-Whether you choose a holiday cottage on the beach or a typical Balinese villa in the mountains, a holiday letting in Bali is the ideal way to spend your getaway while on the island.
+Whether you choose a luxury villa on the beach or traditional Balinese accommodation in the mountains, a private villa in Bali is the ideal way to relax and enjoy this island paradise.

 Sampling traditional Balinese dishes will surely be one of the highlights of your trip to this beautiful island.
 Satay (skewers of spicy minced meat) and nasi goreng (Indonesian version of fried rice) are two must-try dishes that can be found on most menus.
 Betutu, another Balinese favourite, is made with chicken or duck marinated with traditional spices.
 Babi guling is also very popular, featuring spit-roast pig stuffed with vegetables and local spices.
 The beachside cafés on Muaya beach (nestled in Jimbaran Bay) typically serve freshly grilled seafood such as clams, crab, calamari, shrimp, and lobster.